AlekseiMishchuk/LogKeeper-PostgreSQL/README.md

 ### Additional Features

-- **Log Grouping**: Logs can be organized into blocks, allowing for better structuring and management.
 - **Filtering**: The application supports filtering logs based on regex criteria and can be easily modified.
 This helps to quickly locate specific logs.
 - **Download Logs**: Logs can be downloaded as files, providing easy access for external review or backup purposes.
 <img width="1325" alt="Screenshot 2024-10-21 at 23 58 35" src="https://github.com/user-attachments/assets/b892d37f-aba1-480b-9188-4764d8cd8e39">